 - My Tickets — our in-app event ticket delivery experience, featuring seamless, material screen transitions, easy transfers to friends, and offline access (for those areas with poor coverage)

-The Android engineering team at SeatGeek features several active members of the New York and global Android communities, including a moderator of the r/androiddev subreddit and engineers that have spoken at several meetups and conferences.
+The Android engineering team at SeatGeek features several active members of the New York and global Android communities and engineers that have spoken at several meetups and conferences.
 We’re committed to strong engineering practices and adopting the best tools for the job at hand.
 We’ve also been at the forefront of using some awesome new technologies like Dagger 2, RxJava, Kotlin and Epoxy to make our development experience more enjoyable.

 Our Android app has over a million downloads and hundreds of thousands of monthly users.
 We're building something that's purposefully, willfully for Android, through and through.
 We are defining live events on Android, and we're hoping you can help.